lantern-works/pi-maker/README.md

 make run
 ```

-### Development

-If you want to work on pi-maker, it might be useful to spawn an interactive shell.

-You can do this with `cmd=/bin/bash make run` to override the entrypoint

 ## Reference
 - [Raspberry Pi: How to Install and Configure Archlinux ARM](http://populationinversion.com/posts/raspberrypi-install-and-configure-archlinux-arm/)
 - [Create Custom ArchlinuxArm Images for the Raspberry Pi](https://disconnected.systems/blog/raspberry-pi-archlinuxarm-setup)